 If you have tried using a Microsoft calling plan, you probably realized that it is not as flexible as you needed it to be.
 There are guidelines that need to be followed when using a Microsoft calling plan.
 However, Direct Routing gives you the flexibility you need because you can make an incredible amount of outbound calls, including to international phone numbers.

 Microsoft Teams Direct Routing for Voice provides an outstanding number of benefits.
 We understand that using Teams as a phone system is a major step for any business, but using Direct Routing for voice will allow you to have a full Unified Communications (UC) tool.
-In order for you to enjoy the benefits of Direct Routing, you will need to know if it can work for your business - click on the logo below for a free demo:
+In order for you to enjoy the benefits of Direct Routing, you will need to know if it can work for your business - click below for a free demo: